Shahaf-F-S/Shahaf-F-S/README.md

 - Control Systems & Robotics <a title="Deep Learning"><img src="https://www.protolabs.com/media/ht5byogn/robotics-icon.png" alt="Deep Learning" width="21px" height="21px"></a>
 - Numerical Systems & Electronics <a title="Deep Learning"><img src="https://cdn0.iconfinder.com/data/icons/engineering-3/64/electronics-512.png" alt="Deep Learning" width="21px" height="21px"></a>

-I was also a mentor of an FLL team and a member of an FRC team.
+I was also a mentor of an FLL team and a member of an FRC team back when I was in highschool.

 #### Fun fact: In my native language, the meaning of my name is a seagull 🪽, sounds bad, but it's not a rare name where I live.